-If the MT1040A is not installed in a "good" direction as above, a small shock may turn it over and harm the user.
+If the MT1040A is not installed in the "correct" orientation as above, a small shock may turn it over and harm the user.

 MT1040A equips the support stand on the rear panel and bottom panel.
 When using MT1040A on a desk, open the support stand.